lete143/feeling-responsive/pages/pages-root-folder/index.md

   url: '/blog/'

   image: widget-1-302x182.jpg
-  text: 'This is your update news.'
+  text: 'You can find more about your news and activities at this page.
+The news content is updated every month in concurrence with the group activities.'
 widget2:
   title: "Who are we?"
   url: '/about/'
-  text: 'The IEEE Student Group at the University of Aizu was created on Dec.
-2015.'
+  text: 'The IEEE Student Group at the University of Aizu was created since December 2015.
+We are a group of IEEE student members who want to promote the activities and researches in the University of Aizu.'
   #video: '<a href="#" data-reveal-id="videoModal"><img src="http://phlow.github.io/feeling-responsive/images/start-video-feeling-responsive-302x182.jpg" width="302" height="182" alt=""/></a>'
   image: widget-group-303x182.jpg
 widget3:
   title: "The University of Aizu"
   url: 'http://www.u-aizu.ac.jp/'
   image: widget-UoA-303x182.jpg
-  text: 'The University of Aizu was established in 1993 as the first university in Japan solely dedicated to computer science and engineering.
-“Computer science and engineering” is a cutting-edge research area with a broad range of applications and possibilities.
-It is one of the core areas leading to intellectual production technology.
-The University of Aizu is seeking individuals who think globally based in Aizu and take on new challenges in the field of computer science and engineering.'
+  text: 'The University of Aizu was established in 1993 as the first university in Japan solely dedicated to computer science and engineering.'
 #
 # Use the call for action to show a button on the frontpage
 #